 Is Rivian maintenance free?

-No — but routine annual costs average around $300, which is roughly one-third of a comparable gas truck.
-ConsumerAffairs confirms this average based on owner data.
+No — but routine service is still much cheaper than a comparable gas truck.
 Software updates are handled over-the-air at no charge.

 Why are Rivian repairs so expensive?